RichardLitt/burntfen.com/_posts/2012-07-17-20-34-new-paper-on-interactive-classroom-participation.md

 projects, and so on.
 In general, to take notes in these, we used Etherpads, based on either the Etherpad site, Riseup, Mozilla, or DataONE (which I had used the previous summer to work with, during an internship.)
-An etherpad is a collaborative online notepad that allows multiple users to edit a document simultaneously, and has a chat bar, basic formatting functionality, and stores data for 30 days from the last edit.
+An Etherpad is a collaborative online notepad that allows multiple users to edit a document simultaneously, and has a chat bar, basic formatting functionality, and stores data for 30 days from the last edit.
 We basically used one Etherpad to store all of the links to the others, and every day we would check into that, open a new one, paste the link, and start taking notes.
 Other students in on it would start taking notes at the same time, and our work was cut in half.
 As well, this gave us the opportunity to see what was important to others, what questions we might have, to share personal notes about the course or anything else, and also the opportunity to ask a question, and listen, instead of scrambling to take notes simultaneously.
 It worked very well.
 We go over a lot of the gritty details, as well as show a textual analysis of the type of notes - links, personal comments, slide transcriptions, and so on.

 Wiki
 ----